-The additional courses may be SOST courses, Honors College proseminars or departmental courses that focus on the South, or special courses for which a student may receive credit upon petitioning the Southern Studies program (e.g., Topics or Independent Study courses).
+The additional courses may be SOST courses, Honors College proseminars or departmental courses that focus on the South, or special courses for which a student may receive credit upon petitioning the Southern Studies program (for example, Topics or Independent Study courses).

-SOST 301 and SOST 302 provide historical surveys of the southern experience and familiarizes students with classic works of regional culture.
-The elective courses in the program enable students to pursue interests in southern folklife, southern music, southern religion, southern history, southern literature, southern politics, the southern landscape, and other topics.
+SOST 301 and SOST 302 provide historical surveys of the Southern experience and familiarizes students with classic works of regional culture.
+The elective courses in the program enable students to pursue interests in Southern folklife, music, religion, history, literature, politics, landscapes, and other topics.